 Do you want to create a web of peer-to-peer fundraising by leveraging your contacts to help you raise more?
-With Causes, you can invite donors to fundraise.
+With Crowdfunding, you can invite donors to fundraise.
 Donors can also invite their own friends to support them or start fundraising on their own.

-The following steps will show you how to create a Cause and set it up for fundraising.
+The following steps will show you how to create a Crowdfunding page and set it up for fundraising.

-To begin, you'll first need to understand some concepts and terms related to Causes.
+To begin, you'll first need to understand some concepts and terms related to Crowdfunding.